-The abovementioned standards and interpretations issued by IASB have not yet endorsed by FSC at the date when the Group's financial statements were authorized for issue, the local effective dates are to be determined by FSC.
-As the Group is still currently determining the potential impact of the standards and interpretations listed under (A), it is not practicable to estimate their impact on the Group at this point in time.
+The abovementioned standards and interpretations issued by the IASB have not yet endorsed by the FSC at the date when the Group's financial statements were authorized for issue, the local effective dates are to be determined by the FSC.
+As the Group is still currently determining the potential impact of the new or amended standards and interpretations listed under (A) and (C) to (F), it is not practicable to estimate their impact on the Group at this point in time.
 The remaining new or amended standards and interpretations have no material impact on the Group.